 How well your business communicates will have an enormous bearing on its success.
 For instance, if you don't respond quickly to customer queries, satisfaction is likely to drop.

 Additionally, effective business communication helps your staff work well together and plays an important role in the success of marketing campaigns.
-For example, if your email system fails to send out a marketing email at the right time, you could miss out on sales.
+For example, if your sales team fails to respond quickly to an incoming instant message from a prospective client, they might lose the business.

 It can be difficult to differentiate between the various types of business communication systems available.